Nikhilesh37/Calculator-app/README.md

-# Java Swing Calculator
+# Django Calculator App
-A simple, clean, and functional graphical calculator application built using Java's Swing library.
-This project provides a standard calculator interface for performing basic arithmetic operations.
+A simple web-based calculator application built using Django and Python.
+This project provides a web interface for performing basic arithmetic operations.

-# Features
+## Features
-Basic Arithmetic: Perform addition, subtraction, multiplication, and division.
+- Basic Arithmetic: Perform addition, subtraction, multiplication, and division.

-Decimal Support: Includes a decimal point for floating-point calculations.

-Clear and Delete:

-C (Clear): Resets the entire calculation and clears the display.

-Del (Delete): Removes the last entered digit.

-User-Friendly Interface: A clean, intuitive layout that is easy to use.
+- Web Interface: Clean, responsive HTML form.

-Error Handling: Prevents division by zero and displays an error message.
+- Error Handling: Prevents division by zero and displays an error message.

-# Prerequisites
+## Prerequisites
-To compile and run this application, you must have the Java Development Kit (JDK) installed on your system.
-Version 8 or higher is recommended.

-You can download the latest JDK from the official Oracle website or use an open-source alternative like OpenJDK.

-# How to Compile and Run
-You can run this project from any standard Java IDE (like Eclipse, IntelliJ, or VS Code with the Java Extension Pack) or directly from the command line.

-From the Command Line
-Save the Code: Save the provided Java code into a file named Calculator.java.
+- Python 3.8 or higher
+- Django 5.2.6

+## Installation
+1. Clone the repository.
-Open a Terminal: Navigate to the directory where you saved the Calculator.java file.
+2. Navigate to the `Calculator App` directory.

-Compile the Code: Use the Java compiler (javac) to create the .class file.

-javac Calculator.java

-Run the Application: Use the Java runtime (java) to execute the compiled code.

-java Calculator

-A new window containing the calculator application should appear on your screen.
+3. Create a virtual environment: `python -m venv .venv` (or use the existing one).
+4. Activate the virtual environment: `.venv\Scripts\activate` (Windows).
+5. Install dependencies: `pip install -r requirements.txt`.
+6. Run migrations: `python manage.py migrate`.
+7. Start the server: `python manage.py runserver`.

+## Usage
+Open your browser and go to `http://127.0.0.1:8000/` to use the calculator.

-# Built With
+## Built With
-Java - The core programming language.

-Java Swing - The GUI widget toolkit used for creating the user interface.
+- Python
+- Django